near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

     near view crossword.friend.testnet get_puzzle_number

 Your command prompt will show the result is `1`.
 Since this method doesn't take any arguments, we don't pass any.
-We could have added `'{}'` to the end of the command as well.
+The CLI passes arguments as a JSON string, so we could have added `'{}'` to the end of the command as well.

-Next, we'll add a crossword solution as a string (later we'll do this in a better way) argument:
+Next, we'll add a crossword solution as a string.
+Later we'll modify this to be an encrypted string:

     near call crossword.friend.testnet set_solution '{"solution": "near nomicon ref finance"}' --accountId friend.testnet